kevinyamauchi/cellier/docs/Explanations/events.md

 When a field in `_RESLICE_FIELDS` changes, `AppearanceChangedEvent` carries `requires_reslice=True`.
 The `GFX*Visual` handler does nothing for these fields.
-The controller's `_on_dims_changed_bus` analogue for appearance changes triggers a reslice.
-The updated field value is read from the live model at planning time — the event payload itself does not need to carry planning parameters.
+The reslice is triggered **directly inside the psygnal bridge** `_on_appearance_psygnal`, which calls `self.reslice_visual(visual_id)` after emitting the event — it is not driven by a separate controller bus subscription.
+The updated field value is read from the live model at planning time, so the event payload itself does not need to carry planning parameters.

 ---